mmcdermott/MEDS_Tabular_AutoML/docs/usage_guide.md

     * `worker`: When using joblib or a hydra slurm launcher, the range of workers must be defined as it specifies the number of parallel workers to spawn.
 We use 6 workers here.
     * `input_dir`: The directory containing the MEDS data.
     * `cohort_dir`: The directory to store the resharded data.
     * `stages`: The stages to run.
 We only run the reshard_to_split stage here.
-MEDS Transform allows for a sequence of stages to be defined an run which is why this is a list.
+MEDS Transform allows for a sequence of stages to be defined and run which is why this is a list.
     * `stage`: The specific stage to run.
 We run the reshard_to_split stage here.
 It must be one of the stages in the `stages` kwarg list.
     * `stage_configs.reshard_to_split.n_subjects_per_shard`: The number of subjects per shard.
 We use 2500 subjects per shard here.